DevExpress/testcafe-browser-provider-saucelabs/README.md

  - `SAUCE_BUILD` - the text that will be displayed as Build Name on SauceLabs.

  - `SAUCE_CONFIG_PATH` - Path to a file which contains additional job options as JSON.
 See [SauceLabs Test Configuration](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options#TestConfigurationOptions) for a full list.

+ - `SAUCE_SCREEN_RESOLUTION` - Set screen resolution of the browser (only works for desktop, does not work for mobile).
+Example: `export SAUCE_SCREEN_RESOLUTION=1920x1080`.
+See [Specifying the Screen Resolution](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options#TestConfigurationOptions-SpecifyingtheScreenResolution) for more info.

 ## Author
 Developer Express Inc. (https://devexpress.com)